Written by Sam Wood

 - Develop a clearer vision (and work on being more inspiring)

-– Identify parts of the culture that could do with a ‘nudge’ in the right direction.
+- Identify parts of the company culture that could do with a ‘nudge’ in the right direction

 Was the course worth it?

 I think so.
-It wasn’t a cheap course, but it was well run, the content was strong and the additional resources have been really helpful after the fact.
-I probably won’t rush back to do another IdeoU course just yet, but I’d recommend at least looking into it you’re interested in improving your leadership in a creative space!
+While it wasn’t a particularly cheap course, it was well run, with strong content and additional helpful resources provided after the fact.
+I probably won’t rush back to do another IdeoU course just yet, but I’d recommend at least looking into it you’re interested in improving your leadership in the creative space!